Vecoza/RoomWise-app/roomwise/README.md

 ## Notes

-- The admin UI is currently a placeholder `AdminRootShell` that requires an authenticated user with the **Administrator** role.
+- The admin app uses `AdminRootShell`, which gates access to the admin UI and requires an authenticated user with the **Administrator** role.